-Steak and Tomato Salad ~ this is steak salad like you’ve never had it before, with gorgeous chunks of ripe tomatoes and a killer steak sauce dressing, there’s only one word for it ~ wow!
+Steak and tomato salad combines two of summer’s greatest hits with gorgeous chunks of ripe tomatoes and tender ribbons of juicy steak ~ there’s only one word for it ~ wow!

 End of season tomatoes are THE BEST, so here’s a little inspiration for those last few weeks of summer when maybe the afternoon light has a slight slant to it, the sky is a little deeper blue, there’s a hint of a chill in the air, but you’ve still got the spirit of summer in you.
-It ain’t over ’til the fat lady sings, and that would be September 22nd ~ so indulge!
+It ain’t over ’til the fat lady sings, and that would be September 22nd ~ so indulge in a decadently delicious steak and tomato salad!

-Are you ready for the best part?…it’s my super easy A.1. steak sauce vinaigrette.
-I whisk together equal parts A1 and extra virgin olive oil and drizzle it all over the salad just before digging in.
-It packs a punch.
+My super easy A.1. steak sauce vinaigrette is out of this world.
+I whisk together equal parts A1 and extra virgin olive oil and drizzle it all over the steak and tomato salad just before digging in.
+It packs a punch, let me tell you.

 A.1. sauce is originally from Britain and it dates all the way back to 1831.
 I’ve always loved the exotic combination of ingredients like raisin paste, orange puree, molasses, and spices.
 When you whisk it together with olive oil it makes a thick rich dressing that I would suggest trying on other things as well.